Town crier: Modern town criers

 When the need for a town crier disappeared, the position passed into local folklore.
 Informal and later formal town crier competitions were held from the early 20th century.
 Subsequently, some cities and towns reinstated the post purely for ceremonial purposes.

 Many local councils in England and Wales reinstated the post of town crier from the mid-1990s onwards (e.g. Chester).
 Many are honorary appointments or employed part-time by the council.
 In October 2010, there were 144 towns in England and Wales with town criers registered with the Ancient and Honourable Guild of Town Criers.
 They mainly perform ceremonial duties at civic functions.
 Local councils with a paid town crier often make them available for charity events.

 In the Royal Borough of Kingston upon Thames, the town crier is also appointed the tipstaff, an appointment which exists in no other local council.

 In England, town criers still announce the births of royal heirs and occasionally the arrival of the royal family.
 Tony Appleton, an octogenarian and self-proclaimed “royalist crier,” took it upon himself to announce, as loudly as he can, important news about the royal family.
-Appleton has served as town crier for the nearby city of Romford, but he does not represent the royal family.
+Appleton has served as town crier for the nearby town of Romford, but he does not represent the royal family.
 Appleton admitted as much in 2013, when news outlets were confused by his presence.

 There are several town crier guilds in both Canada and the United States.
 These include the Ontario Guild of Town Criers, the Nova Scotia Guild of Town Criers and the American Guild of Town Criers.
 In 2016, the town of Burlingame, California added a town crier.

 In Australia, as of October 2010, the City of Sydney, City of Hobart, City of Greater Geelong, City of Portland, City of Ipswich, City of Gosford, City of Salisbury, City of Gold Coast and 22 other local councils had an official town crier.